Earlier MSA versions:

 11.4 Codat cannot be held responsible for any delays that result from the failure of any Company to deliver or provide access to Company Data or the failure of the Client to access, use or interpret any data on the Platform.
 The Client is responsible for adequate protection and back up of data and/or equipment and for undertaking reasonable and appropriate precautions to scan for computer viruses, or other destructive properties.
 Codat makes no representations or warranties regarding the accuracy, functionality or performance of any third party software that may be used by the Client or any Company that the Client transacts with in connection with the Services.

 11.5 Codat has no liability or responsibility of any kind for the accuracy or content of any of the Company Data and/or Personal Data or for any loss or damage suffered by the Client resulting from the Client’s use or disclosure of Company Data.
+Client assumes sole responsibility for results obtained from the use of the Codat Products, and for conclusions drawn from such use.

 11.6 Codat has no relationship with or obligation to, and accepts no liability arising out of the Codat Products and the Codat Services in relation to, to any party other than Client.
 The Client acknowledges and agrees that it is solely responsible for its use of the Codat Products and the Company Data.